gugusiow/COMP4651-stock-prediction-website/README.md

 - app_debug.py is just a simple web app we used to debug whether we were getting the right financial info/models loaded.
 - app_Vertex.py is a skeleton for deploying a web app that calls the models that have been deployed onto Vertex AI and are exposed via API endpoints.
 - app_yfinance.py was originally the demo we wanted to use, but when deploying onto Render (platform for web service hosting) Yahoo Finance were rate limiting us from scraping their data.
 - app.py is the demo app we used during presentation as a proof-of-concept for ML training pipeline on the cloud.
 We switched from Yahoo Finance to Alpha Vantage to provide us with the financial data.

-To host and run on Render, please set an ENVIRONMENT VARIABLE: ALPHA_VANTAGE_API_KEY as your own free API access key from https://www.alphavantage.co/.
+* To host and run on Render (https://dashboard.render.com/), please REMEMBER set an ENVIRONMENT VARIABLE: ALPHA_VANTAGE_API_KEY as your own free API access key from https://www.alphavantage.co/.
 The free API only allows certain "free" APIs and the one we used was TIME_SERIES_DAILY.
+* To run locally, use the command: "python app.py"
 * To use the trained models, switch to main branch and use the app.py there
 1. Simple Model:
   - MLPClassifier trained on basic features such as 'Open', 'High', 'Low', 'Close', 'Volume'.